danasekarane-ta/mldocker/Readme.md

     # housingPricePrediction

 ## Prerequisites
-Before installing NonStandardPyDan, you need to have Python installed on your system.
+Before installing housingPricePrediction, you need to have Python installed on your system.
 If you don't have Python installed, you can download it from the [official Python website](https://www.python.org/downloads).

 ## Installation
 1. **Install Miniconda**: If you don't have Miniconda installed, you can download and install it from the [Miniconda website](https://docs.conda.io/en/latest/miniconda.html).
 Follow the installation instructions provided for your operating system.